DavidVillalobos/json-reader-cplusplus/README.md

 Json reader for c++, allows to generate a structure "Json" in c++ from a simple json file.
 build with c++ only, using the fstream and regex libraries.

+# Installation
+Download the code from [code zip](https://github.com/DavidVillalobos/json-reader-cplusplus/archive/refs/heads/master.zip) and unzip it.
+For this version you need to put the full path when using the JsonReader
+so I recommend placing it near or within your project.

 # Usage
 1. Include JsonReader ``` #include"path/to/JsonReader.h"```
 2. Create a the Json object  ``` Json file("path/to/file.json"); // path to json file ```